vegaprotocol/brand/2-Vega-Console/README.md

 # Vega Console
-Console is the first user interface for Vega.
-You can try it out at [testnet.vega.trading](https://testnet.vega.trading).
-It will be open source.
+Console is the first user interface for Vega, [and it is open source](https://github.com/vegaprotocol/frontend-monorepo?tab=readme-ov-file#-applications-in-this-repo).

 ## Logos and icons
 | [Logotype](2A-Logotype) | [Icons](2B-Brand-Icon) |